River in the federal state of Amazonia, Brazil

 Core area “Climate and energy, just transition” Generating electricity from wind and sun Internal link

 Brazil's climate and geography have endowed it with enormous energy resources and huge potential for the development of renewable energy.
+The share of renewable energy is about 47 per cent in final energy consumption, and about 90 per cent in electricity.
+This means that Brazil is already a world leader in renewable energy.
 Germany is assisting Brazil in making its energy supply more efficient and in increasing the share of renewable energy in the electricity mix even as overall energy demand continues to grow.

 Triangular cooperation Sharing experience